RashadAnsari/MagicBridge/README.md

 # MagicBridge

-A macOS menu bar application that enables **Magic Mouse**, **Magic Keyboard**, and **Magic Trackpad** multi-device switching between MacBooks using Apple's Multitouch protocol over Bluetooth.
+A macOS menu bar app that lets you **share a Magic Trackpad, Magic Mouse, or Magic Keyboard across multiple MacBooks** — one click and the device switches to whichever Mac you're sitting at.

 ![MagicBridge Screenshot](docs/Screenshot.jpg)

 ## Features

-- **Menu Bar App** - Runs silently in the menu bar, no dock icon
+- **Menu Bar App** — Runs silently in the menu bar, no dock icon
-- **Auto-Discovery** - Automatically finds other MacBooks on the local network via mDNS/Bonjour
+- **Auto-Discovery** — Finds other MacBooks running MagicBridge on your local network via mDNS/Bonjour, with a hello heartbeat protocol to stay in sync after sleep or network changes
-- **One-Click Connect** - Connect to Magic devices with a single click
+- **One-Click Handoff** — Connect to any device with a single click; MagicBridge automatically asks the other Mac to release it first
-- **Device Management** - Enable/disable individual devices (persisted in UserDefaults)
+- **Graceful Fallback** — If a peer doesn't respond in time, MagicBridge connects anyway and tells you
-- **Switch All** - Connect to all enabled devices (requests other MacBooks to release first)
+- **Switch All** — Move every enabled device to this Mac in one action
-- **Release All** - Disconnect all devices connected to this Mac
+- **Release All** — Disconnect all devices from this Mac so another can pick them up
+- **Per-Device Enable/Disable** — Toggle individual devices on or off; your choices are remembered across restarts
+- **Launch at Login** — Optional auto-start so your devices are always ready when you log in
+- **Actionable Errors** — When pairing fails, MagicBridge tells you exactly what to do (e.g. hold the device's pairing button)
+- **Universal Binary** — Ships bundled `blueutil` for both Apple Silicon (arm64) and Intel (x86_64)

 ## How It Works

-MagicBridge enables sharing Magic devices across multiple MacBooks:
+Each Mac running MagicBridge does five things simultaneously:

-1. **Bluetooth Discovery** - Uses `blueutil` to scan for paired Magic devices (Trackpad, Mouse, Keyboard)
+1. **Bluetooth scanning** — Polls paired Magic devices (Trackpad, Mouse, Keyboard) every 3 seconds using a bundled `blueutil` binary
-2. **Device Connection** - Pairs and connects to the selected device via Bluetooth HID
-3. **Peer Discovery** - Discovers other MacBooks running MagicBridge via mDNS/Bonjour on port 57842
-4. **Device Handoff** - When you connect to a device while another Mac has devices connected, it requests that Mac to release first, then connects locally
+2. **mDNS advertising** — Publishes a `_magicbridge._tcp` Bonjour record so other Macs can find it
+3. **Hello heartbeats** — Sends a `hello` message to each known peer every 15 seconds (and immediately on wake from sleep), so peers are evicted within 45 seconds if they go offline
+4. **Release protocol** — When you click Connect or Switch All, MagicBridge sends a `release_devices` message over TCP (port 57842) to every peer; the peer unpairs the devices and replies `devices_released` before the local Mac pairs and connects
+5. **Device persistence** — Enabled devices are stored in UserDefaults so the list survives app restarts even when devices are off or out of range

-The menu bar icon reflects whether devices are connected to **this Mac** (active) or to **another Mac** (inactive).
+The menu bar icon reflects whether any enabled devices are connected to **this Mac**.

 ## Requirements

 - macOS 13.0 or later
 - Bluetooth-enabled Mac
 - Magic Trackpad, Magic Mouse, or Magic Keyboard (1st or 2nd generation)
-- `blueutil` (included in app bundle)
+- `blueutil` — bundled inside the app (no separate install needed)

 ## Installation